 If you're considering purchasing a Windows tablet, the difference between ARM and Intel is also worth noting.
 When you purchased an ARM-based tablet in the past, you received a trimmed-down version of Windows dubbed Windows RT, which could run full-screen applications from the Windows Store but not conventional desktop software.

 With the arrival of the Surface Pro X in 2019, things changed.
-Despite the fact that the tablet's casing hasn't changed much from prior incarnations, Microsoft hasn't abandoned the ARM processor.
+Even though the tablet's casing hasn't changed much from prior incarnations, Microsoft hasn't abandoned the ARM processor.
 The Surface Pro X is an ARM-based tablet that runs full Windows rather than a diluted version.

 The processor expands customers' options from a Microsoft Store-only application selection to a variety of applications, with one exception.
 Because many 64-bit versions of the software aren't compatible with the Surface Pro X yet, users may need to find the 32-bit version of the software to run it.
 We're glad to see Microsoft isn't abandoning ARM chips in its mobile product lineup, but there are still a few issues that could prevent you from using it.

 The ARM CPU may be sufficient for your Windows-based tablet, depending on your needs.
-However, if you're a gamer or want more out of your tablet, you'll want to stick with Intel.
+However, if you're a gamer or want more out of your gaming pc, you'll want to stick with Intel.

 Intel-based devices can run the entire spectrum of Android applications, including those designed specifically for the ARM architecture.
 If an app contains ARM-specific code, however, it must be translated before it can be run.